caiorgarcez/TestGit/README.md

 $ git config --global user.email "<enter here your email associated to your Github account>"
 ```

-A proper way for cloning your repositories and modify them is to create a folder called: ''Git'' at any directory of your choice.
+A proper way for cloning your repositories and modify them is to create a folder called: `Git` at any directory of your choice.
 ```shell
 $ mkdir <name of your directory>
 ```